edwinonine/Shopping-data-analysis/README.md

 1. Product performance
 2. Changes in customers' choice of color
 3. Location, and seasonality patterns in relation to orders.
+4. category performance based on order
+5. customer order based on age

 ## SKILL DEMONSTRATED:
 In analyzing the dataset, I applied certain skills in analyzing and deriving insight.
 These skills include carrying out descriptive analysis, pivoting to summarize the dataset, data cleaning/transformation and statistics.
 ## DATA SOURCING: